rottingresearch/linkrot/README.md

 Return type: None

-Information Provided: Prints references with their status code and a summary of all the broken/active links on terminal.
+Information Provided: Prints references with their status code and a summary of all the broken/active links on the terminal.

 ## 4. Linkrot extractor functions